arun786/SSL_TLS/README.md

 #### to generate pulbic key from private key

-$ openssl rsa -in private.pem -outform PEM -pubout PEM -out public.pem
+$ openssl rsa -in private.pem -outform PEM -pubout -out public.pem

 Note: you have to use the same password which was used for generating the private key.